 Welcome to Year 6!

-A warm welcome to Year 6’s page from Mr Adamson (Class Teacher) and Mrs Harrison-Graham (Teaching Assistant).
+A warm welcome to Year 6’s page from Mr Adamson (Class Teacher) and Mrs Wilson (Teaching Assistant).

 Firstly, I would like to welcome you all to Year 6!
-As I am sure that you will recall I had the pleasure of teaching this class while they were in Year 4, so I am hoping to hit the ground running with them.
 There is a lot of pressure this year associated with the SATs; I want to take the time now to assure you that it is my responsibility to shoulder the stress that comes with these tests and all I will ask of the children this year is that they try their best.
 If they do that then I will have no complaints.
 However, if I have concerns that someone is not working as hard as they should be I will be in touch.